Big minds. Small classes.

 At Naropa University, academic rigor addresses intellectual growth, but it doesn't stop there.
 The university's approach to teaching includes not only the logical, rational, discursive linear aspects of the subject matter, but also encompasses the body, the heart, and the totality of one's consciousness in learning.
 At Naropa, education is aimed at the mind, the body, and the heart.
 Faculty members are committed to working closely with students to foster development in each of these areas so that the educational experience is a truly transformational one.

 Abigail Lindemann (MA, Contemplative Psychotherapy, '09) discovered Naropa when she sought a graduate psychology program where she could integrate her interests in positive psychology and contemplative studies.
-She was prepared to set aside her research ambitions, but Graduate School of Psychology director MacAndrew Jack encouraged her to pursue her passion for scientific investigation.
+She was prepared to set aside her research ambitions, but Graduate School of Counseling & Psychology director MacAndrew Jack encouraged her to pursue her passion for scientific investigation.
 Jack and Lindemann studied retreat experience and long-term meditation among MACP students.
 Lindemann is a professional research assistant at the University of Colorado's Department of Psychology and Neuroscience.

 Body, Heart, and Consciousness